Observing dynamic oscillatory behavior of triple points among black hole thermodynamic phase transitions: Triple point in black hole systems

 Consider a canonical ensemble at temperature $T_E$ (and not the Hawking temperature), composed of a series of black hole spacetimes (called the landscape) with arbitrary horizon radius, and define a new Gibbs free energy

-where $H$ and $S$ are the respective enthalpy and entropy on the landscape \cite{Li}.
-This generalized off-shell free energy describes transient black hole states, with $r_{\rm h}$ the order parameter, describing the underlying microscopic degrees of freedom \cite{LiWang}.
+where $H$ and $S$ are the respective enthalpy and entropy.
+This generalized off-shell free energy describes transient black hole states with $r_{\rm h}$ as the order parameter, describing the underlying microscopic degrees of freedom \cite{LiWang}.

 We illustrate $G_L$ at the triple point in Fig. \ref{GibbsLSa} for an ensemble temperature $T_{\rm E}$=0.108 with $Q$=0.2, $P$=0.018164, $\alpha$=1.080978, $r_{\rm hs}$=0.667162, $r_{\rm hi}$=1.313823, $r_{\rm hl}$=1.884450, $r_{\rm m1}$=0.905109, and $r_{\rm m2}$=1.626470.
-Each point on this curve denotes a black hole state.
-However, not all of them are actual black hole solutions of the Einstein GB equations.
+Each point on this curve denotes a black hole state; however, not all of them are actual black hole solutions of the Einstein GB equations.
 Only the local extrema correspond to actual black holes, while the others are off-shell transient states \cite{Weiwa}.
 The local minima and maxima denote thermodynamic stable or unstable black holes.
 Combining the fact that a stable thermodynamic system has the lowest free energy, the black hole system will migrate to (or remain at) the well of the deepest depth.
 For the parameter choice employed in Fig. \ref{GibbsLSa}, the three wells have the same depth, indicating a triple point where the black hole system can be in any arbitrary combination of these three states.
-More interestingly, the two peaks have different heights, which govern the transit rate between the various black hole states \cite{LiWang}.
-Slightly changing the pressure or temperature, we can obtain another triple point, with the general structure of Fig. \ref{GibbsLSa} holding, with the height of the peaks changing accordingly.